yeelp/Distinct-Damage-Descriptions/CONTRIBUTING.md

 The more specific you can be about your feature request, the better the discussion around your feature request will be.

 ##### Mod Integration/Compatibility Requests
-If you are making any feature request for new mod intergration or compatibility, you should check the Discord's `#ddd-official-mod-integration-list` channel to know which mods have been added/planned/considered/denied.
+If you are making any feature request for new mod integration or compatibility, you should check the Discord's `#ddd-official-mod-integration-list` channel to know which mods have been added/planned/considered/denied.
 Denied mods are unlikely to be reconsidered.